jarviscanada/jarvis_data_eng_CurtisLopes/linux_sql/README.md

 - `disk_io`: Dick I/O activity (number of write operations)
 - `disk_available`: Available disk space in MB
 # Test
-The scripts were tested in a local Docker container environment. `host_info.sh` was run once to insert hardware data and verified using SQL queries on the `host_info` table in the `host_agent` database.
+The scripts were tested in a local `docker` container environment. `host_info.sh` was run once to insert hardware data and verified using SQL queries on the `host_info` table in the `host_agent` database.
 Once confirmed to be running correctly, `host_usage.sh` was tested using `crontab` to ensure new usage data is appended every minute.
 We verified usage data by running SQL queries on the `host_usage` table in the `host_agent` database.